 So, what can you do about it?
 Simplify.

-On the sales side, take a close look at the web of well-intended systems that have been created to support your reps but instead end up miring them in overwhelming choice.
-Determine what is absolutely critical (for example, Salesforce) and what’s not (that manual .XLS sheet that has to be updated at the end of every day), and prioritize, eliminating processes that aren’t mission critical.
+On the sales side, take a close look at the web of well-intentioned systems that have been created to support your reps but instead end up miring them in overwhelming choice.
+Determine what is absolutely critical (for example, Salesforce) and what’s not (that manual .XLS sheet that has to be updated at the end of every day), and prioritize, eliminating processes that aren’t mission-critical.
 Slashing just one or two extra obligations per day can free up a considerable amount of time for your sales reps to close more deals.